Fall Sensory Bin

 12. Squirrels collect and store nuts for winder

-13. Owls hoot and are more active during Fall
+13. Owls hoot and are more active during the Fall

 14. Birds migrate to warm places